GeorgeLeePatterson/stately/crates/stately/README.md

 - 🔍 **Search & Query** - Built-in entity search across collections
 - 🌍 **Foreign Types** - Use types from external crates in your state

 Stately does not provide the configuration and structures that comprise the state.
-Instead it provides an ultra-thin container management strategy that provides seamless integration with [@stately/ui](../../packages/ui).
+Instead it provides an ultra-thin container management strategy that provides seamless integration with [@statelyjs/ui](../../packages/ui).

-## Installation
+## Install

 Add to your `Cargo.toml`: